Punzaza/BCC-Scholar-Market-Registration-System/README.md

 Additionally, you will also need to provide the 'creds.json' under the folder keys/googleSheets, this serves as a key to connect to Google Sheets.
 For more information on how to create the credentials, please refer to the following link: https://developers.google.com/workspace/guides/create-credentials.

 Furthermore, for the HTTPS connection, you will need to provide 'cert.pem' and 'key.key' under the folder keys/ssl.
 These files are used to encrypt the communication between the client and the server.
 Make sure you have the required certificates and keys to run the system.

+As stated above, please also install Gunicorn.
+The usual command we used to run the program is

+'''
+sudo gunicorn --bind 0.0.0.0:443 -w 5 --certfile=keys/ssl/cert.pem --keyfile=keys/ssl/key.key wsgi:app &
+'''
 ## Authors

 - Project Director: Punpapol ([@Punzaza](https://www.github.com/Punzaza))